When It's Time to Leave Your Sales Job

 If you're ready for additional responsibility or a change in function, and you're certain these opportunities for growth don't exist within your current employer, it's time to seek another job.

 Has Competition Destroyed Your Income Potential?

-However, not all cultural changes are short-lived, and several may affect the working conditions for a very long time.
+All companies undergo cultural shifts over time.
+Often these changes are sudden and sometimes they're gradual, but they remain an inevitable part of doing business.
 If your current employer is in the midst of a cultural change, and you feel strongly that the changes will be long-term and negative, your decision to leave is a sound one.

 Have You Lost Interest?

 Success in sales demands that you have passion and interest in what you're selling.
 A person who loves learning about, talking about, and playing guitars will have a natural advantage when it comes to selling guitars (or any musical instrument, for that matter.)
 Passion begets an understanding of the incentives that can make another enthusiast buy the product.